Welcome to Matrix Education

 Essentially, UCAT scaling achieves two important things:

-The five subtests are quite different:
+The four subtests are quite different:

 Without scaling, the test results for each would be comparing apples to tuna, not even oranges!

 Most UCAT questions are worth one mark (The exceptions are the partial marks in Situational Judgement and the questions in Decision Making worth two-marks).
 Without scaling, the easiest questions and the hardest questions would be worth just as much as each other.
-The test would no longer be meaningful in assessing the skills of vast cohort.
+The test would no longer be meaningful in assessing the skills of a vast cohort.

 The UCAT is scaled using a method called Item Response Testing – IRT or IRT Scaling.
 This is a method of psychometric testing.
 The UCAT Consortium have made reference to their use of it in previous UCAT Technical Reports, but they aren’t specific about which model of IRT they use.